← Back to blog

 Illustrative — patterns from talking to real users in this space

-This happens in basically every repeated argument I've seen.
+That reframe is the core of what's happening in most recurring arguments.
 The couple fighting about money is usually fighting about security and trust.
-The friends arguing about who's making more effort are usually arguing about whether they're valued.
-The family members fighting about "respect" are usually fighting about whether their way of doing things is being dismissed.
+The friends arguing about who makes more effort are usually arguing about whether they feel valued.
+Family members fighting about "respect" are usually fighting about whether their way of doing things is being dismissed.
+The surface argument is real — it just isn't the point.

-The problem is that people almost never say the actual thing they're upset about.
-They say the surface thing instead.
-And then the other person responds to the surface thing, which makes the real issue worse, which makes the surface argument more intense, and you're both just getting more frustrated because you're not even talking about the same problem.
+The reason people stay stuck is structural: almost no one leads with the actual thing they're upset about.
+They lead with the symptom.
+The other person responds to the symptom, which leaves the underlying issue completely unaddressed, which makes the symptom worse, which makes the next fight more intense.
+Both people get more frustrated because they're not even arguing about the same problem.

-Second, look for the pattern.
-If you're having the same argument repeatedly, there's something underneath that keeps coming up.
-It's usually one of a few things: feeling unheard, feeling judged, feeling like you don't matter, feeling like your way of doing things is being dismissed, or feeling like you can't trust someone.
-Once you know what the actual issue is, you can actually address it instead of just arguing about the symptom.
+If the same argument keeps recurring, something underneath it keeps getting triggered.
+It tends to fall into one of a small number of categories: feeling unheard, feeling judged, feeling like you don't matter, feeling like your approach to things is being dismissed, or feeling like you can't trust someone.
+Identifying which one is in play makes it possible to address the actual problem rather than the latest symptom.

-The reason this matters is that repeated arguments are exhausting and they destroy relationships.
-Not because the people don't care about each other, but because they're both trying to solve the wrong problem.
-You can't fix "the kitchen is messy" if the real problem is "I feel judged."
-You can't fix "you never text back" if the real problem is "I don't feel important to you."
-You're just going to keep having the same fight forever.
+Repeated arguments aren't evidence that the people involved don't care about each other.
+They're evidence that both people are trying to solve the wrong problem.
+You can't fix "the kitchen is messy" if the real issue is "I feel judged."
+You can't fix "you never text back" if the real issue is "I don't feel important to you."
+The surface fight will just keep happening.

 Built by Aleko